RocketChat/Rocket.Chat/README.md

 Already a JavaScript developer?
 Familiar with Meteor?
 [Pick an issue](https://github.com/RocketChat/Rocket.Chat/labels/contrib%3A%20easy), push a PR and instantly become a member of Rocket.Chat's international contributors community.

 A lot of work has already gone into Rocket.Chat, but we have much bigger plans for it!

+## Want To Earn Rewards For Your Contributions?

+Contributors can now earn rewards through the new Utopian.io platform.
+Simply write a short post about your contribution to RocketChat/Rocket.chat here and be rewarded by the Utopian.io community.
+Acceptable contributions include: suggestions, sub-project contributions, development, bug-hunting, translations, graphics, analysis, visbility & marketing efforts, documentation, written & video tutorials, and lastly copyrighting.

 ### Contributor License Agreement